TGH75972/Fatal-Duel/README.md

 # Fatal-Duel
-It is a dueling game that indicates how you are being your own enemy in this game by battling the wizard of darkness who once took your form...
+It is a dueling game that indicates how you are being your own enemy in this game by battling e wizard of darkness who once took your form...

 ![image](https://github.com/user-attachments/assets/e1ce51bd-c6fe-41ae-88cf-17ae52e78542)